 All Western Tidewater communities, except Isle of Wight, are above the state average in percentage of births to single mothers.
-Franklin leads the way at 24.3 percentage points higher than Virginia.
-All Western Tidewater localities saw this number drop in 2018.
+Franklin has the highest number at 61.4%.
+All Western Tidewater localities saw this number increase in 2019.

 Births to Single Mothers